 I have worked for the italian national television, for the scientific program Cosmo (with Barbara Serra, 2011) and for the report program Presa Diretta (with Riccardo Iacona and Francesca Barzini, 2011 – 2013).

-I currently teach scientific journalism in communication schools and in master: I teach science journalism at the Master La scienza nella pratica giornalistica (“Science in journalism”) at the University of Rome – La Sapienza and I have worked with the Master in comunicazione della scienza della Sissa di Trieste, the Istituto per la formazione al giornalismo di Urbino (Journalism School of Urbino) and at International School of Science Journalism di Erice.
+I teach scientific journalism in communication schools and in master: I teach science journalism at the Master La scienza nella pratica giornalistica (“Science in journalism”) at the University of Rome – La Sapienza and I have worked with the Master in comunicazione della scienza della Sissa di Trieste, the Istituto per la formazione al giornalismo di Urbino (Journalism School of Urbino) and at International School of Science Journalism di Erice.

 I published several books.
 The most important is Perché ci piace la musica (“Why do we love music”, Sironi editore, 2007, 2012) that have been translated in french (Belin), in english (Music World Media) and in spanish (Rocaeditorial).